Vizzuality/heco-invest/frontend/README.md

 The source and translated strings are located in the `/lang` folder:
 - `lang/transifex/zu.json` contains the list of source strings extracted from the code
 - `lang/transifex/*.json` contains the list of translated strings coming from Transifex (always empty)
-- `lang/compiled/*.json` contains the list of strings that will be shown in the application (not part of the repository)
+- `lang/compiled/*.json` contains the list of strings that will be shown in the application (always empty)

 The strings are extracted from the code and displayed in the production build by the [FormatJS](https://formatjs.io/) library, which contains the [react-intl](https://formatjs.io/docs/getting-started/installation) package that is used in React.